 Talking to people

 Talk about things you’re both interested in.
 It’s not about asking if they have a job or even trying to sell yourself.
 You are meeting people and talking about things you both have in common.
 These conversations can lead to future opportunities.

 Start by talking about the presentation you’ve seen or something else you’re interested in.
 If someone does not want to talk, they might be nervous too.
-Just find someone else.
+Find someone else.

 Social media (again)